nais/doc/docs/auth/tokenx/how-to/consume.md

 ## Prerequisites

-- Your application receives requests with a citizen subject token, either from [ID-porten](../../idporten/README.md) or TokenX.
+- Your application receives requests with a citizen subject token in the `Authorization` header
+    - The subject token can either be from [ID-porten](../../idporten/README.md) or from TokenX itself
 - The API you're consuming has [granted access to your application](secure.md#grant-access-to-consumers)

 ## Configure your application